Guide

 ISA allowance for 2026/27

-You can pay up to £20,000 into ISAs in total across the 2026/27 tax year.
-This can be split across a Cash ISA, Stocks and Shares ISA, Innovative Finance ISA and Lifetime ISA (the Lifetime ISA has a separate £4,000 limit within the overall £20,000).
+You can pay up to £20,000 into ISAs in total in 2026/27.
+That can be split across a Cash ISA, Stocks and Shares ISA, Innovative Finance ISA and Lifetime ISA (the Lifetime ISA has its own £4,000 cap within the £20,000).

 Worked example — ISA vs outside ISA